muhammadyahiya/Fast-api-Example/README.md

-# Fast-api-Example Project Using PostMan
+# Fast-api Project Using PostMan

 Welcome to the FastAPI  Course !
 This guide will help you set up and build a simple FastAPI application, useful for real-time machine learning projects.